Edwin H. Colbert

 Edwin Harris "Ned" Colbert (September 28, 1905 – November 15, 2001) was a distinguished American vertebrate paleontologist and prolific researcher and author.

 Born in Clarinda, Iowa, he grew up in Maryville, Missouri and graduated from Maryville High School.
-His father was George H. Colbert who was head of the mathematics department at Northwest Missouri State University and had been at the college since its founding in 1906.

 He received his A.B. from the University of Nebraska, then his Masters and Ph.D. from Columbia University, finishing in 1935.
 He married Margaret Matthew, daughter of the eminent paleontologist William Diller Matthew, in 1933.
 She became a noted artist, illustrator, and sculptor who specialized in visualizing extinct species.
-The couple had five sons together.
-The young family moved to Leonia, New Jersey, in 1937 and lived there for decades.

 Among the positions Colbert held was Curator of Vertebrate Paleontology at the American Museum of Natural History for 40 years, and Professor Emeritus of Vertebrate Paleontology at Columbia University.
 He was a protégé of Henry Fairfield Osborn, and a foremost authority on the Dinosauria.